$5 Standard Shipping On All Orders, Free Shipping On Orders Over $75*

 • Reduced ability to retain warmth

-That said, there are three techniques you can use to help your doc martens bootstimberland boots for men and women, or any of your favorite leather boots brave the elements if you need to take them out for a quick walk in light snow.
+That said, there are three techniques you can use to help your doc martens boots, timberland boots for men and women, or any of your favorite leather boots brave the elements if you need to take them out for a quick walk in light snow.

-Treat with A Weatherproofing Solution
+Treat With A Weatherproofing Solution

 There are quite a few curing products available that you can use to keep deep snow and moisture leeching into leather boots.